Discover the Magic of Music

 603-770-5785

 The Upscale Piano program utilizes The Joy of First Year Piano method book that begins with a simple children’s tune, Bluebird and ends with a dazzling, two part piece, English Dance.
-Once the method book is completed, the student will enter the realm of the intermediate pianist.
+Once the method book is completed, the student will enter the realm of an intermediate pianist.
 The completion of the method book establishes basic sight reading skills, the ability to comprehend two levels of subdivision as well as correct finger and wrist/hand technique.
 Markedly, the student will develop independence of the hands in three of the five skills required to be a well-trained pianist.

-- Independent melodies in each hand
+• Independent melodies in each hand

-- Independent rhythms in each hand
+• Independent rhythms in each hand

-- Independent note articulations in each hand
+• Independent note articulations in each hand

-- Independent dynamic levels
+• Independent dynamic levels

-- Independent phrasing
+• Independent phrasing

 Early Beginner Level